 To say that the East Coast was hit was a lot of snow would be the understatement of the year — OK, the year just started.
 But, according to photos of the bomb cyclone that are surfacing all over social media, the coast is being battered by a wintry mix of snow, sleet, and ice.
 Meteorologists have classified the storm a "bomb cyclone" because of its sharp drop in atmospheric pressure, according to The New York Times.

-While storms like this one aren't quite a rare phenomenon, meteorologists estimate that they break out in the northern hemisphere about 10 times a year, Wired reported.
-The "bomb" part refers to "bombogenesis," which occurs when a cyclone's central pressure drops 24 millibars or more in 24 hours, according to Wired.
-This brings strong winds that induce blizzard conditions and coastal flooding.
+While storms like this one aren't quite a rare phenomenon, meteorologists have estimated that they break out in the Northern Hemisphere an average of about 10 times a year, Wired reported.
+The "bomb" part refers to "bombogenesis," the thing that occurs when a cyclone's central pressure drops 24 millibars or more in 24 hours, according to the Wired report.
+This is what brings the strong winds that induce the blizzard conditions and coastal flooding.

 After first roaring through the Southeast, dropping up to six inches on the Carolinas, the storm continued to head north, The Washington Post reported.
 The storm has already claimed four lives while in the South — three of the deaths occurred in North Carolina and one occurred in South Carolina, ABC reported.
 Governors have responded by declaring emergencies and blizzard warnings in states including Delaware, Maine, Maryland, Massachusetts, New Jersey, Rhode Island, and Virginia, according to The New York Times.